NABUligans/napa/README.md

 description: |                          # A description of the package A sample package.
 author: Awesome Author                  # The author of the packages
-version: 0.1.1                          # The version of the package, a number `sort order` higher than the previous version
+version: 0.1.1                          # The version of the package, a string `sort order` higher
+                                        # than the previous version, dates generally work as part of
+                                        # or depending on formatting, the entire version.
 url: https://project/site               # A link to more information

 manifest:                               # The manifest lists programs, paks, sources, and storage files